tgarg-splunk/splunk-operator/docs/README.md

 ### Splunk Apps Installation

 Apps and add-ons can be installed using the Splunk Operator by following the instructions given at [Installing Splunk Apps](Examples.md#installing-splunk-apps).
-Premium apps such as Enterprise Security and IT Service Intelligence are currently not supported.
+Premium apps such as Enterprise Security and IT Service Intelligence require more detailed configuration which can be found at [Installing Premium Apps](PremiumApps.md).

 ### Docker requirements